BruinBlitz - Chip Kelly Pre-Practice Presser

 Chip Kelly Pre-Practice Presser

-UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the team's progress during pre-season camp and how they are dealing with the pandemic and other issues.Ta...
+UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the progress the team is making during pre-season camp, and he talks about the difficulties preparing for...

 PREMIUM CONTENT